OS2sofd/agents/README.md

 - **sofd-core-ad-integration** - a dispatcher that listens for data on Active Directory and sends to OS2sofd (through middleware)
 - **sofd-core-signaturcentral-integration** - a dispatcher that reads from Signaturcentral and sends to OS2sofd (through middleware)
+- **sofd-core-account-agent** - an agent that manages the lifecycle of AD and Exchange accounts